Why is International Women’s Day so important?

-‘International Women’s Day is a day to celebrate social, economic, cultural and political achievement of women’, which gives silenced women a voice.
-It also recognises and celebrates the courage of women living in countries where their freedoms are restricted, but who dare to stand up for equal rights.
-It is often the case that women face adversity in many places across the world, so global action is needed to increase and encourage gender parity.
+‘International Women’s Day, a day to celebrate socioeconomic, cultural and political achievement of women’, giving silenced women a voice.
+International Women’s Day recognises and celebrates the courage of women living in countries where their freedoms are restricted; women who dare to stand up for equal rights.
+It is often the case that women face adversity in many places across the world, therefore global action is required to encourage gender parity.
 Moreover, it makes sense to empower one half of the world’s consumers.

-In India, where opulent wealth lives cheek by jowl with grinding poverty, innovation is critical to help bridge the gap, especially when faced with global challenges, such as climate change and sustainable development.
+In India, where opulent wealth lives cheek by jowl with grinding poverty, innovation is critical to help bridge the gap, especially when faced with global challenges such as climate change and sustainable development.
 This is where frugal innovation comes into its own.
-A marketer would tell you that frugal innovations are ‘value-sensitive design and marketing strategies that bring clever products, made from limited resources, within the reach of billions of poorer consumers’, but that does not tell the real story: frugal innovation is the triumph of the creative spirit and remarkable ingenuity in the face of seemingly intractable difficulties.
+A marketer would tell you that frugal innovations are ‘value-sensitive design and marketing strategies that bring clever products, made from limited resources, within the reach of billions of poorer consumers’.
+But that does not tell the real story.
+Frugal innovation is the triumph of the creative spirit and remarkable ingenuity in the face of seemingly intractable difficulties.
 Crucially, frugal innovation is giving women the opportunity to compete on equal terms with men.

-In this context, Muruganantham showed remarkable fortitude, tenacity, and enlightenment in the face of almost insuperable resistance to bring about hygiene awareness and empowerment of women in Indian villages from Tamil Nadu to Madhya Pradesh, to Bihar and Uttarakhand.
+In this context, Muruganantham showed remarkable fortitude, tenacity, and enlightenment in the face of almost insuperable resistance.
+This was to bring about hygiene awareness and empowerment of women in Indian villages from Tamil Nadu to Madhya Pradesh, to Bihar and Uttarakhand.
 Muruganantham, a social entrepreneur from Tamil Nadu, developed a machine that produces quality sanitary napkins at a low cost.
-This minimalistic and simple to use machine uses basic raw materials which cuts down the cost of manufacturing, this also makes it easy for the women to maintain the machines themselves.
+This minimalistic and simple to use machine uses basic raw materials which cuts down the cost of manufacturing.
+This also makes it easy for the women to maintain the machines themselves.

 On International Women’s Day, Muruganantham’s story further emphasises the importance to celebrate the enormous strides women have made across the globe towards gender equality, and that sometimes influential change can come into fruition with a pinch of determination and creativity.